MicrosoftDocs/azure-dev-docs.it-it/articles/java/sdk/java-sdk-azure-get-started.md

         final String sshKey = "YOUR_PUBLIC_SSH_KEY";

         try {

-            // use the properties file with the service principal information to authenticate
-            // change the name of the environment variable if you used a different name in the previous step final File credFile = new File(System.getenv("AZURE_AUTH_LOCATION"));
-            Azure azure = Azure.configure()
-                    .withLogLevel(LogLevel.BASIC)
-                    .authenticate(credFile)
+            TokenCredential credential = new EnvironmentCredentialBuilder()
+                    .authorityHost(AzureAuthorityHosts.AZURE_PUBLIC_CLOUD)
+                    .build();

+            // If you do not set the tenant ID and subscription ID via environment variables,
+            // change to create the Azure profile with tenantId, subscriptionId, and Azure environment.
+            AzureProfile profile = new AzureProfile(AzureEnvironment.AZURE);

+            AzureResourceManager azureResourceManager = AzureResourceManager.configure()
+                    .withLogLevel(HttpLogDetailLevel.BASIC)
+                    .authenticate(credential, profile)
                     .withDefaultSubscription();

-            // create a Ubuntu virtual machine in a new resource group VirtualMachine linuxVM = azure.virtualMachines().define("testLinuxVM")
+            // Create an Ubuntu virtual machine in a new resource group.
+            VirtualMachine linuxVM = azureResourceManager.virtualMachines().define("testLinuxVM")
                     .withRegion(Region.US_EAST)
                     .withNewResourceGroup("sampleVmResourceGroup")
                     .withNewPrimaryNetwork("10.0.0.0/24")